mindspore-ai/docs/docs/serving/docs/source_en/serving_model.md

 ![image](images/ocr_example.png)

 The number of stages in a method is not limited, and each stage can be a Python function or a model.
 We can use `add_stage` multiple times to define services composed of multiple models.

+Note that due to the Python GIL, it is not the case that the more `Stages` of Python tasks the better the performance.
+In MindSpore Serving Server, all Python tasks are scheduled for execution in a single Python thread.
+If you need to improve the throughput of Python tasks, see [Multiprocess Concurrency](#multi-process-concurrency) below.

 The two model files must exist in each model version directory.
 If there is only version 1, the model configuration file directory is as follows: